-Pull the butter from the freezer and using the large holes of a box grater, grate the butter into the flour mixture.
+- Using the large holes of a box grater, grate the cold butter into the flour mixture.
 After grating the butter lightly stir the mixture to evenly distribute the butter throughout the flour mixture.
 If you think your ingredients are getting too warm you can put them in the fridge for 10 minutes or so to chill before proceeding.

 Make Ahead Instructions

 Biscuits freeze well so you can enjoy fresh homemade biscuits at a moments notice!
 After making and cutting the biscuits transfer them to a parchment lined baking sheet and freeze until solid.
 Then transfer them to a large resealable bag and freeze for up to 3 months.
 Bake as normal, adding an extra 3 to 5 minutes of baking time.